AtlasHale/ml_classify/README.md

 `>>> import split_folders`
 `>>> split_folders.ratio('input_folder', output='output_folder', seed=1337, ratio=(.8, .1, .1))`
 Read about [split-folders](https://pypi.org/project/split-folders/)
 ##
+### Uploading Data to Buckets

+Here there are two options, one GUI based and one command line
+For command line, you need the [Google SDK](https://cloud.google.com/sdk/docs/#linux)
+After installation, you can copy items to and from buckets using [gsutil cp](https://cloud.google.com/storage/docs/gsutil/commands/cp) command
+`gsutil -m cp -r training/data/folder gs://google-bucket-name`
+The GUI option is a drag and drop interface when you select your bucket from the console home page
+After your data exists in a bucket, you must adjust permissions as needed
+##
+### Creating a Compute VM

+Search Compute VM in search bar and select add VM instance
+Choose the name, region, and zone as you like
+Select enough CPU power to not bottleneck, likely between 4-8 vCPU
+Click the dropdown "CPU platform and GPU"
+You may not have any GPU available because you do not have a quota
+Instructions to increase your GPU quota are at end of section
+Change the boot disk to select your preferred OS environment
+We used 'Deep Learning Image: Base m31 (with CUDA 10.0)' as others had trouble with CUDA
+Defaults for Identity and API access were used
+At the bottom there is a gcloud command line option showing how to create the above VM from the command line

+To increase your GPU quota, click the drop down menu in the top left corner
+Hover over 'IAM & admin' and select Quotas from the new list
+From the Metric drop down box, click None to deselect all, then search GPU
+Select GPU (all regions), then check the box next to it and click EDIT QUOTAS at the top
+Fill out the short form with your information and wait 1-3 days for a quota increase

+##
 ### Running Inference
 To run general Inference with basic metrics: